Turneja 2005: Sarajevo, Zagreb, Beograd: Background

 Bijelo Dugme disbanded in 1989, two years before the Yugoslav Wars broke out.
 During the following decade, the band's former leader, Goran Bregović, stated on numerous occasions that he would not reunite Bijelo Dugme.
 However, in 2005, Bijelo Dugme reunited, featuring most of the musicians that passed through the band: Goran Bregović on guitar, Željko Bebek, Mladen Vojičić "Tifa" and Alen Islamović on vocals, Zoran Redžić on bass guitar, Milić Vukašinović and Điđi Jankelić on drums and Vlado Pravdić and Laza Ristovski on keyboards.
 The reunited Bijelo Dugme did not feature bass guitarist Jadranko Stanković, who was a member of the original Bijelo Dugme lineup, but spent only several months with the band, drummer Ipe Ivandić, who died in 1994, as well as four short-term touring musicians, bass guitarists Mustafa "Mute" Kurtalić, Ljubiša Racić and Sanin Karić and drummer Garabet Tavitjan.

 The reunion saw large media attention in all former Yugoslav republics, followed by various forms of yugonostalgia.
 The band held only three concerts: in Sarajevo, at Koševo City Stadium, Zagreb, at Maksimir Stadium, and Belgrade, at Belgrade Hippodrome.
 The concerts featured a string orchestra, a brass band, klapa group Nostalgija and two female singers from Bregovć's Weddings and Funerals Orchestra.
 The concert in Sarajevo attracted about 60,000 people, and the concert in Zagreb was attended by more than 70,000 people.
 For the concert in Belgrade, more than 220,000 tickets were sold, but it was later estimated that it was attended by more than 250,000 people, making it one of the highest-attended ticketed concerts of all time.
 However, the Belgrade concert was much criticized due the inadequate sound system.
 Turneja 2005: Sarajevo, Zagreb, Beograd features recordings from these concerts.
+For unknown reasons, the album does not feature the songs Selma and Da sam pekar which were both performed at the concerts, but the DVD version does.

+Each of the original singers of Bijelo dugme had their own set with the most famous songs they sung with the band.

+Islamović opened the Zagreb and Sarajevo concerts, while Vojičić opened the Belgrade concert, with Bebek always being the third.
+After the singers' sets, they would sing together with Bregović playing the acoustic guitar for several songs.

+The concerts would end with an encore where Bebek, Vojičić and Islamović each sang the biggest song they sung.